RyuuXS/Reforestation/README.md

-## Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.